Coal gas: New manufacturing processes

 The decline of coal as a feedstock for town gas production using carbonisation is demonstrated in this graph.

-Coal-based town gas production, millions of thermsNew technologies for manufacturing coal gas using oil, refinery tail gases, and light distillates were developed.
+New technologies for manufacturing coal gas using oil, refinery tail gases, and light distillates were developed.
 Processes included the Lurgi Process, catalytic reforming, the catalytic rich gas process, steam reforming of rich gas, and the gas recycle hydrogenator process.
 The catalytic rich gas process used natural gas as a feedstock to manufacture town gas.
 These facilities utilised the chemical reaction processes described above.

 The rise of oil as a feedstock to manufacture town gas is shown on the graph below.
 The peak usage in 1968/9 and subsequent decline coincides with the availability of North Sea gas which, over the next few years, displaced town gas as a primary fuel and led to the decline of oil as a feedstock for gas making, as shown.